The fact that this show existsnote

 - There's also an episode where Johnny gets a job at a troubled teen hotline and thinks it's a phone sex job.
 He even asks one of the callers what she's wearing.

-- In one episode where a villain and his cat steal yarn including Johnny's blanket, there is one point where said villain flips the bird (even though he had 4 fingers, it still looked as if he was).
+- In one episode where a villain and his cat steal yarn, including Johnny's blanket, there is one point where said villain flips the bird (even though he had Four-Fingered Hands, it still looked as if he was).

 - From "Johnny Meets Donny Osmond":